-All modern versions of Excel 2019 - 2007 have a built-in tool for removing duplicates called, not surprisingly, Remove Duplicates.
+In all versions of Excel 365 - 2007, there is a built-in tool for removing duplicates called, not surprisingly, Remove Duplicates.

 This tool allows you to find and remove absolute duplicates (cells or entire rows) as well as partially matching records (rows that have identical values in a specified column or columns).
 To perform this, follow the below steps.